gdevaney/WallAI/index.md

 ### Qualitative Analysis
 Next, we analyze our newly proposed ensembled model, which combines the Canny Edge Detector with a pretrained Semantic Segmentation network, and the model deployed by Home Depot.
-To evaluate their performance, we ran the experiments on 100 unseen data from the 'tensorflow/lsun/bedroom' dataset.
+To evaluate their performance, we ran the experiments on 100 augmented data from the ADE20k dataset.
 For each model, we assessed the models across multiple dimension: coloration, edge detection, and segmentation, utilizing a rating scale ranging from 1 to 5.
 Our qualitative analysis reveal distinct strengths and weaknesses inherent to each model.